 Volume of reach-outs

-Music blogs are now a core part of every label, manager and publicist’s marketing strategy and thus it’s become a competitive market.
-Unless you have incredibly music, great pitching skills or an artist with clout, you’ll need to add a variable of volume to your approach if you want to be successful.
+Music blogs are now a core part of every label’s, manager’s, and publicist’s marketing strategy and thus it’s become a competitive market.
+Unless you have incredible music, great pitching skills, or an artist with clout, you’ll need to add a ton of volume to your approach if you want to be successful.

 In the early days this meant that we would reach out to roughly 100 blogs for every single release and that’s not even regarding the YouTube / SoundCloud promotional aspect.

 It’s imperative that you build a big database and reach out to people at scale.
 If you think it’s a lot of work, consider releasing frequently (say once a month) and adding 50 contacts to your database with every release.

 SubmitHub is a service that acts as a middle-man between music submitters (artists, managers, publicists) and recipients (blogs, YouTube / SoundCloud channels, recently even adding labels).

 The site already indexes close to 100 music publications and has serviced over 125.000 submissions with an average 71% response rate.
 Those are crazy good statistics.

 It’s funny that only now a platform like this has been built as the model of submitting music via email has become archaic and inefficient, whilst DJ Promo services already tried to solve this problem for DJs.
 We think a major shoutout is due to Jason for making SubmitHub as it genuinely makes life easier for both music promoters and submitters, helps bloggers get paid and thereby reduces their necessity to post click-bait content.